-- CPAC has two categories of membership: appointee and advisory.
+- Currently, CPAC has two categories of membership: appointee and advisory.

 Voting Appointees: Appointees serve as an executive committee of sorts; they meet monthly and lead CPAC.
 Appointed by City Council, these members serve Council in an advisory role and help vet information as requested.
 Appointees meet on the first Tuesday of every month at 8:30 a.m. at the City's Public Works Facility, 2910 Colonial Drive. *

 - Gretchen Lambert, Studio 2LR l Architecture and Interiors (Vice Chairman)